 The recent awards show took place on November 26, 2020.
 However, because of COVID-19, the awards show was held virtually.
 When choosing and awarding nominees, the Times Higher Education chooses an educational institution based on teaching, research, access, and evidence of innovative and imaginative initiatives they have introduced.

 2020 Nominations for the University of the Year Awards

 The Times Higher Education University of the Year nominated the following educational universities in the United Kingdom for the 2020 University of the Year Awards:

 - Edge Hill University – They won the University of the Year award in 2014 and 2015.

-- University of Glasgow – They are one of the ancient Scottish universities in the United Kingdom, and they are the fourth oldest English-speaking educational institution in the world.
+- University of Glasgow – They are one of the ancient Scottish universities in the United Kingdom, and they are the fourth oldest English-speaking educational institutions in the world.

 - Keele University – The educational institution has been ranked in the top three in England consistently.

-- Staffordshire University – The university has received a Gold rating for Teaching Excellence Framework.
+- Staffordshire University – The university has received a gold rating for the Teaching Excellence Framework.

 - University of Worchester – The Times Higher Education University Impact Rankings in 2019 awarded them in first place for Quality Education.